-Studio executives wanted Cameron Crowe to use special effects to remove shots of the World Trade Center after the terrorist attacks of 11 September 2001.
-Crowe didn't remove them, and they appear in several shots of New York.
+Studio executives wanted Cameron Crowe to use special effects to remove shots of the World Trade Center after the terrorist attacks of September 11, 2001.
+Crowe didn't remove them, and they appear in several shots of New York City.

 The song at the end (on the roof of the skyscraper) is called "Njósnavélin" (a.k.a.
 "The Nothing Song") by the Icelandic band Sigur Rós.
 During the series of random still frames at the end of the film, one of these is an over-exposed picture of the band Sigur Rós.

 Cameron Crowe summed up the movie in the production notes with the following words: "Snowboarding through life, David Aames appears to lead a charmed life.
 Handsome, wealthy and charismatic, the young New York City publishing executive's freewheeling existence is enchanting, yet he seems to be missing something.
 Like the pointillism of an Impressionist landscape, a life can appear to be entirely different when examined close up.
 In one night David meets a girl of his dreams and loses her by making a small mistake.
 Thrust unexpectedly onto a roller-coaster ride of romance, comedy, suspicion, love, sex and dreams, David finds himself on a mind-bending search for his soul and discovers the precious, ephemeral nature of true love."